Hiroreco/enreco-archive/recap-data/glossary/lore/general/stains-entry.md

 **The “Cursed” Ones**
 One particularly chilling discovery was that of the _ruin-touched_—people who had come into contact with the corruption.
 These individuals lost their sanity; their spirits twisted until they were driven to commit violence against those they once held dear.

-On Day 7, during the final dungeon—the Heart of Ruin—five heroes (Fuwawa, Mococo, Bijou, Nerissa, and Shiori) were also cursed.
+On Day 7, during the final dungeon, the [Heart of Ruin](#entry:heart-of-ruin-entry), five heroes (Fuwawa, Mococo, Bijou, Nerissa, and Shiori) were also cursed.
 Unlike the stories of old, this time it felt as though an external force, perhaps **The Curse** itself, had seized control the moment they entered the dungeon.
 They turned against their comrades until the others managed to purify and rescue them.

 [Read "The Truth of Ruin"](#text:the-truth-of-ruin) [Read "Prelude of Ruin"](#text:prelude-of-ruin)